We have just carried out the preliminary adjustments of the development of the image.

 Saturation expresses the intensity of colors.
 This correction consists in making more present the colors dulled because of a poor lighting or a reflection, or to weaken them to obtain pastel tints.

 Vibrance is a variant of saturation that will only adjust the colors that are not very saturated and thus avoid clipping colors that are already saturated.
-It is used mainly in the positive sense.
+It is used mainly in the positive direction.

 In fact the vibrance acts on the common colors of nature, mainly the blue of the sky and the greenery.
-It is perfectly suited for landscape photos where it is often appropriate to increase vibrance while reducing saturation.
+It is suited for landscape photos where it is often appropriate to increase vibrance while reducing saturation.

 It also prevents excessive saturation of the skin of the people photographed.

 The accentuation of colors is mostly a matter of taste, sometimes fashion.
-The beginner often tends to have the hand too heavy.
+The beginner tends to have the hand too heavy.
 It is not useless to come back to your image some time later with a fresh eye.

 The Color Adjustment